dfrib/emacs_setup/README.md

 ## Setting up a Cask project file for your Emacs configuration

-Copy the `/.emacs.d/Cask` file of this repo to you local `~/.emacs.d/` folder.
+The `emacs_setup` repo in which this `README.md` is a member also contains an `/.emacs.d/` folder.
+Copy the `/.emacs.d/Cask` file from this repo into your local `~/.emacs.d/` folder.
 If the `~/.emacs.d/` folder is missing, create it or simply start/close `emacs` once to let it be created automatically.

 Moreover, create a (temporary) `init.el` file in your local `~/.emacs.d/` folder with the following content: